El Jem or El Djem

 Seen from miles away, the mighty Roman amphitheater is a must-see for any traveler in Tunisia.
 The Romans began construction on this amphitheater in 230 AD and within eight years this tremendous center of entertainment was completed.
 Arguably the best-preserved Roman amphitheater in the world, it was the fourth largest in the Roman Empire.
 It is said that this amphitheater could hold up to 30,000 people.
 It is 149m long and 122m wide and today rises to a height of 40m.
 This amphitheater would have hosted numerous events popular in antiquity… gladiatorial shows, wild animal hunts, and criminal executions.
 Any visitor can climb to the top level and take in the views of the town of El Jem and its surroundings as well as descend to the lower levels where rooms for wild animals, and gladiators would have been found.
 Unlike the Roman Coliseum, El Jem’s amphitheater has very few crowds and one can spend undisturbed time exploring the ruins, or reflecting on the events that would have taken place there.
-Informative audio-guides are available.

 Within walking distance of the amphitheater is the El Jem museum.
 Here you will find a plethora of Mosaics depicting life and times in Roman North Africa.
-An archeological site located in this museum is called the House of Africa.
+An archaeological site located in this museum is called the House of Africa.
 Make sure time is set aside to enjoy the various Roman collections found in this museum.

 If you are interested in visiting El Jem, our travel experts are happy to assist you to plan an unforgettable Tunisia tour.